(Full bio and CV is available on request for anyone who is having trouble sleeping.)

 My work appears regularly in The Guardian, The Saturday Paper, Daily Life, The Age and Sydney Morning Herald, with a focus on popular culture, gender politics and mental health.
 In 2012 I won the Gold EVA and Best Opinion EVA Awards for my review of Brian McFadden's Just The Way You Are.

 My feature screenwriting debut, Farewell Tour, is currently in development at Renegade Films.
 Having completed a Masters in Screenwriting at VCA, I am developing my thesis project, a sitcom set in 14th century England, for web and television.
+In 2017 I co-created and co-hosted the ABC pro wrestling podcast, Behind The Belt.

 I've written and performed many live comedy shows including, most recently, Escape From L.A.
 (Melbourne Fringe Festival 2014, Melbourne International Comedy Festival 2015).
 That show prompted one reviewer to declare, "Hollywood has not lost out on one of the great storytellers", which I am looking forward to mentioning at the Oscars.